 3. Case Statement.
-Provide a concise agreed statement of the case to be read by the Court to the jury pool during jury selection.
-The statement must describe the nature of the case, claims, and defenses.
-This is a neutral description of the case, with just enough information to introduce the case to the jury and to ask potential jurors whether they happen to know anything about the case.
+Provide a concise agreed statement of the case to be read by the Court to the jury during jury selection.
+The statement should include a description of the nature of the case and the claims (plus counter-claims and crossclaims, if any), and the defenses.

 4. Trial Length / Number of Jurors.
-State the estimated number of trial days, including jury selection and deliberations, premised on six-hour trial-testimony days (the six hours already accounts for lunch and breaks).
-Propose estimated time limits for (a) opening statements per side; (b) closing arguments per side; and (c) the total number of hours of witness examination per side.
-Also, state the number of jurors the parties recommend be selected (subject to Rule 48(a)).
+State the estimated number of trial days, including jury selection, and state the number of jurors the parties recommend be selected (subject to Rule 48(a)).